bencodezen/go-blog/source/_posts/wgw37-tesuji-more-useful-than-tsumego.md

 After a lot of thought,  I would have to concur  with Lynx's perspective.
 In fact, it is one of the key components to breaking the glass ceiling when trying to gain that next stone.
 However, because the masses constantly spout how important life and death is, it is often forgotten in all the noise.

-<span style="line-height: 1.5em;">Now now, before you grab your pitchforks and torches, hear me out won't you?</span>
+Now now, before you grab your pitchforks and torches, hear me out won't you?

 <!--more-->